Skip to content

 Your First Project

-With your environment ready and the AI Refinery SDK installed, let's create your first project.
-This section will walk you through setting up and running a basic project using custom and built-in utility agents, providing hands-on experience with AI Refinery.
+This section shows you how to set up and run a basic project using custom and built-in utility agents, giving you hands-on experience with AI Refinery.

 Configuring Credentials with a .env File